Transit Windsor: Windsor, Essex and Lake Shore Interurban

 The Windsor, Essex and Lake Shore Rapid Railway Company was incorporated in 1901 and was controlled by the Dominion Traction and Lighting Company.
 This Interurban line became active on September 19, 1907 and introduced a regional bus service by 1925 as "Highway Motor Coach Line".
 It would be acquired by local municipalities (City of Windsor, towns of Kingsville, Leamington and Essex and the townships of Sandwich West, Sandwich East, Sandwich South, Gosfield North and Gosfield South) as the Windsor, Essex and Lake Shore Electric Railway Association on September 8, 1929, coming under common ownership with the SW&A and its interurban lines.
 Under its new ownership, the line received substantial upgrades to its rails, as well as brand-new rolling stock.
 Its interurban cars and buses were branded as "The Sunshine County Route".
 Due to a severe drop in riders, service was suspended in 1932.
-Attempts to sell the line to a steam railroad was unsuccessful and all infrastructure was dismantled and sold in 1935 Interurban service was along city streets in Leamington and Windsor, and either on its own right of way or parallel to the public highway in the county.
+Attempts to sell the line to a steam railroad were unsuccessful and all infrastructure was dismantled and sold in 1935.
+Interurban service was along city streets in Leamington and Windsor, and either on its own right of way or parallel to the public highway in the county.

+Streetcar legacy

+As of June 2025, short preserved sections of streetcar track from 1939 can be found at the intersection of Sandwich and Mill streets in a crosswalk on Sandwich Street.
+There are also the paved-over rails along Elm Avenue between Riverside Drive and University Avenue as two long, exceptionally straight grooves or cracks in the pavement.
+One of the original carhouses used by the Sandwich, Windsor and Amherstburg Railway still stands at 1220 University Avenue (formerly London Street).

+In 2015, a pair of restaurateurs found one of the original Windsor streetcars, No. 351, and had it hauled to the old carhouse on University Avenue for restoration and use as part of the restaurant they were planning to create in the carhouse building.